PrismarineJS/bedrock-protocol/docs/API.md

 ### Proxy docs

 You can create a proxy ("Relay") to create a machine-in-the-middle (MITM) connection to a server.
 You can observe and intercept packets as they go through.
 The Relay is a server+client combo with some special packet handling and forwarding that takes care of the authentication and encryption on the server side.
-You'll be asked to login if `offline` is not specified once you connect.
+Clients will be asked to login if `offline` is not specified on connection.

 ```js
 const { Relay } = require('bedrock-protocol')